 Poised to become a signature structure in the Sarasota, Florida skyline, the Palm Avenue Parking Garage and Retail Shops includes a variety of unique retail spaces at ground level, and provides parking for 763 cars, 35 motorcycles, and 80 bicycles.
 As an example of a mixed-use facility—parking garage and retail—the Palm Avenue project shows how versatile concrete structures are.

 Using architectural concrete as both a structural and aesthetic medium, Jonathan Parks Architect created a curvaceous, free-form building to capture the spirit of the local artistic culture.
 The cast-in-place structure eliminates the need for shear walls and columns between spaces, providing an open floor plan with high ceilings.
-This unobstructed layout, along with perforated metal “sails” that cover the façade, creates a bright, airy, and safe atmosphere for a shared pedestrian and driver space, letting in light and natural ventilation while shielding cars from view.
+This unobstructed layout, along with perforated metal "sails" that cover the facade, creates a bright, airy, and safe atmosphere for a sheared pedestrian and drive space, letting in light and natural ventilation while shielding cars from view.